msollami/TaskPipeline/README.md

 ### Building from Source

 1. Clone or download this repository
-2. Open `TaskTimer.xcodeproj` in Xcode
+2. Open `TaskPipeline.xcodeproj` in Xcode
 3. Build and run the project (⌘R)

 The app will appear in your menubar.